 This surprisingly difficult movement is similar to the Romanian deadlift in that it utterly destroys your hamstrings.
 Strong hamstrings = a strong deadlift.
 This movement is undoubtedly one of the hardest exercises you can perform in the GHD.
 The best way to self-spot it is to hold a PVC pipe out in front of you and drive it into the ground to initially help yourself back up.

 Don’t have a GHD?
 No problem.
 The Nordic curl is a great alternative and even easier to self-spot.
-You can use your arms to help yourself up like an explosive push and really challenge yourself to go slow during the lower, eccentric phase of the movement.
+You can use your arms to help yourself up as an explosive push and really challenge yourself to go slow during the lower, eccentric phase of the movement.